simonsoft/woot/README.md

 ## Example usage

+    import spiralarm.woot._
     val s = WString()
     val c = WChar(CharId("A",1), 'a', Beginning, Ending) val s_prime = s.integrate(InsOperation(c, from="A"))
     s_prime.text == "a"

+## Documentation

+To build the documentation:

+    $ ./docco.sh

+and then open the files in the _docs_ folder.

 ## How to run the code